-As students and graduates of pure sciences, we ‘proudly’ call ourselves chemists, physicists, biologist or mathematicians depending on our disciplines because we have friends who call themselves economist, sociologist, accounts etc., but we barely call ourselves scientists.
-The word is too heavy for us.
+As students and graduates of pure sciences, we ‘proudly’ call ourselves chemists, physicists, biologist or mathematicians depending on our disciplines because we have friends who call themselves economist, sociologist, accountants, etc., but we barely call ourselves scientists.
+The word was too heavy for us.

 I remember in the days of my undergraduate industrial training in SheSTCo – a research institute in the capital of Nigeria, a professor rebuked a fellow trainee who referred to himself as a scientist during a seminar presentation.
 He said, “even with a master degree you are not even a scientist”.

 In this society, the word, scientist can best be compared to words like astronaut, spaceship, or snow.
 Nigerians mostly use these words when referring to white people, advanced countries, or Hollywood movies and hardly when referring to the next Nigerian or Nigeria as a country because whatever these words represents are alien and transcendent to the majority of the Nigerian society.

 When average Nigerians hear the word, scientist, the picture that comes to their mind is that of a white man in a white lab coat making big magical discoveries like time travel or a syrup that can make someone invisible.
 This is what Hollywood – the only teacher smart enough to tell them who a scientist is, taught them.
 With these picture in their head it becomes very difficult to see a Nigerian next door as a scientist.